learn-co-students/SENG-LIVE-031422-phase-1/08-fetch-post/README.md

 - Assign the id `comment-card-${char.id}` to the commentsDiv.

 - Create a new `h4` element and store in the variable `h4`.
 The new header should return the textContent: `{2} comments:` where the number reflects how many comments each character has associated.
+HINT: If a character object has a property of 'comments' that returns an array of comment objects, how can we use this to return the number of comments a character has.

 - Append the `h4` element to `commentsDiv`

 - Append the `commentsDiv` to the `pokeCard`

-- Inspect the `character` parameter and think about how each comment associated with the character can be passed to the `renderComment` function that has been defined.
+- To complete this step, first comment back in like 76.
+Inspect the `character` parameter passed to 'loadComments()' and think about how each comment associated with the character can be passed to the `renderComment` function that has been defined to be displayed on the DOM.

-- Comment back in line 104 to test if comments will render to the DOM when a character card is clicked

 ### Deliverables